Last updated: March 28, 2022

 Do I need to be fully vaccinated against COVID-19 to enter Canada?

 As of October 2022, travellers who are not fully vaccinated with a COVID-19 vaccine approved in Canada can enter the country.
 Previously, foreign nationals who weren’t fully vaccinated were only allowed to enter Canada under specific circumstances, such as if they were:

 - A permanent resident, or have received a Confirmation of Permanent Residence (COPR)

-- An authorized temporary foreign worker with a valid work permit and job offer (unless you’re in a profession where a work permit is not required), or
+- An authorized temporary foreign worker with a valid work permit and job offer (unless you’re in a profession where a work permit is not required).

 What to do if the vaccine I’ve received is not approved in Canada?

-You can still choose to fly from India to Canada via an indirect route.
-However, if you’re entering Canada via a third country, you will need to provide a pre-departure negative COVID-19 molecular test result obtained in the stop-over country within 72 hours of your departure to Canada.
+You can choose to fly from India to Canada directly or via an indirect route.
+However, if you’re entering Canada via a third country, be sure to check the COVID-19 vaccination and testing requirements that apply to your layover destination.

 While planning an itinerary that involves an indirect route of travel to Canada, keep the following in mind:

 - Some countries may have restrictions on the entry or transit of passengers arriving from India.